SLuo490/School_Project/README.md

 # my_projects
-An collection of school projects and personal projects
+A collection of School projects and personal projects